AnonymousSubmission4IJCAI2022/IFR/README.md

 # IFR

-Code for "Training with Noisy Labels via Iterative Filtering and Reweighting"
+Code for "Iterative Filtering and Reweighting Samples for Noisy Label Training"